-Bougainvillea spp. comprises 18 species, some are climbing vines, others woody shrubs.
+Bougainvillea spp. comprises 18 species, some climbing vines and others woody shrubs.
 This fast-growing plant is native to South America and is naturalized in many tropical countries in Africa and Asia.

-The glorious inflorescence is made up of colorful bracts in pink, yellow, red, orange, and white.
+The glorious inflorescence is made up of colorful bracts in pink, yellow, red, orange, or white.

 My childhood home featured many different colorful bougainvillea plants.

-We had them growing as shrubs along an exposed clifftop, the spiky, woody branches creating a tangled barrier that bloomed bright most of the year.
+We had them growing as shrubs along an exposed clifftop, with the spiky, woody branches creating a tangled barrier that bloomed brightly for most of the year.

 Bougainvillea thrives in well-draining soil, with regular deep waterings, and will tolerate drought.
-It needs a full sun location, and hot temperatures.
-In cold or prolonged wet weather it can fail to bloom.
+It needs a full sun location and hot temperatures.
+In cold or prolonged wet weather it may fail to bloom.

 Once established, bougainvillea is easy to care for – with a little pruning.
 The thorny, dense branches can grow up to 40 feet long and will provide an impenetrable barrier in exposed areas.

 The climbing varieties provide very efficient protection when trained over pergolas or other areas that may otherwise provide easy access upwards.